trapexit/mergerfs/README.md

 #### Do hard links work?

 Yes.
 You need to use `use_ino` to support proper reporting of inodes.
 Read the section "rename & link" for caveats.

+#### Does mergerfs support CoW / copy-on-write?

+Not in the sense of a filesystem like BTRFS or ZFS nor in the overlayfs or aufs sense.
+It does offer a [cow-shell](http://manpages.ubuntu.com/manpages/bionic/man1/cow-shell.1.html) like hardlink breaking (copy to temp file then rename over original) which can be useful when wanting to save space by hardlinking duplicate files but wish to treat each name as if it were a unique and separate file.

 #### Why can't I see my files / directories?